Laravel has this amazing feature of seeding database with test data using seed classes. These classes are stored in database/seeds

 If we run the above code twice, it updates existing data if it exists and also creates new data.
 You can get more details about updateOrCreate()

-by clicking here.
+it by clicking here.

-2. Run only one Seeder Class
+Run Only One Seeder Class

 Seeder consists of multiple seeder classes hence most of the people run the whole seeder class.
-Laravel also provides this amazing feature of running specific seeder class.
+Laravel also provides this amazing feature of running a specific seeder class.

 php artisan db:seed

 Many people run the above code which imports all data.
-But one can also restrict data to only required one.
+But one can also restrict data to only the required one.

 php artisan db:seed --class=UsersTableSeeder

-3. Execute Seeder Class From Migration Files
+Execute Seeder Class From Migration Files

 public function up()